May 21–May 22, 2026 – POSTER SESSION

 hexagon

-1Laboratory of Embryonic and Induced Pluripotent Stem Cells, Institute of Genetics, HUN-REN Biological Research Centre, Szeged
+1Laboratory of Embryonic and Induced Pluripotent Stem Cells, Institute of Genetics, HUN-REN BRC Szeged, Szeged

 hexagon